 All Planet Rail holidays are tailor-made to suit your departure dates and requirements.

 For more information or to book now,

 A true gem of France’s southwest coast, Biarritz has been a favourite with visitors ever since Napoleon III popularised it almost two centuries ago.
 Now with its array of glamorous art deco and belle époque architecture – along with its fantastic sweep of golden beaches – the town is just as delightful as ever.
 Discover its enduring appeal for yourself on this wonderful short break by rail.

-Price from £549 per person based on two people travelling together, for a four-night holiday.
+Price from £595 per person based on two people travelling together in low season and sharing a twin/double room.